Skip to content

 Service Provider Protocol

-A service provider is a standalone process that exposes hardware, bus protocols, or external systems to the Dale runtime over MQTT.
+A service provider is a standalone process that exposes hardware, bus protocols, or external systems to VION over MQTT.
 This page defines the protocol that all service providers must implement.

 The protocol has two layers:

 2. Service-specific messaging — topics and payloads defined by each service provider type.
-The protocol makes no assumptions about their structure.
+The Dale runtime consumes this layer to drive logic blocks.
+The protocol makes no assumptions about topic or payload structure.

 Architecture

-The service provider and the Dale runtime never communicate directly.
-All messages flow through the local MQTT broker.
-This means service providers can be written in any language or technology that supports MQTT 5.0 — .NET, Python, Rust, CODESYS, TwinCAT, or bare-metal firmware.
+The service provider never communicates with Mesh or the Dale runtime directly — all messages flow through the local MQTT broker.
+Mesh handles registration and periodic health checks; the Dale runtime subscribes to contract messages (state, commands, responses) and dispatches them to logic blocks.
+Service providers can be written in any language or technology that supports MQTT 5.0 — .NET, Python, Rust, CODESYS, TwinCAT, or bare-metal firmware.

 Prerequisites